MichaelD58/Finite-State-Machine/README.md

 # Finite-State-Machine
-A rendition of a finite state machine, where inputs are received and responses are based on the current state the machine is in.
+Inputs are received and responses are based on the current state the machine is in, before moving on to a new state.

+### Execution
+Run with: java fsfminterpreter test.txt < input.txt